+The Wazuh Cloud platform has been validated as PCI DSS Level 1 Service Provider compliant.
 The Payment Card Industry Data Security Standard (PCI DSS) specifies best practices and security controls needed to keep credit card data safe and secure during transit, processing, and storage.
 Mainly, organizations must:

 - Build and maintain a secure network

 - Maintain a vulnerability management program

 - Implement strong security measures

 - Test and monitor networks on a regular basis